arcus/education_fellows/intro_to_r_rstudio/intro_to_r_rstudio.md

 **Learning Objectives**:  After completion of this module, learners will be able to:

 * Describe what R is and what RStudio is
-* Understand what a script is and how using a script can improve research
 * Execute given R code within RStudio
 * Explain what a data frame is
 * Use the Environment tab within RStudio to examine a data frame